The Damage Forrest Galante Has Done to Conservation Biology

 Season 1, Episode 1: Zanzibar leopard (Panthera pardus adersi)

-The Zanzibar leopard (Panthera pardus adersi) was described by Reginald Pocock in 1932 (Pocock, 1932), and was endemic to the island of Unguja in the Zanzibar archipelago.
+The Zanzibar leopard (Panthera pardus adersi) was described by Reginald Pocock in 1932 (Pocock, 1932), and was endemic to the small and populous island of Unguja (1,666 km2 or 643 sq mi) in the Zanzibar archipelago off East Africa.
 However, the species was officially persecuted for it’s alleged links to witchcraft (Walsh & Goldman, 2012), with the last confirmed records seemingly dating to the 1980’s.
-However, the validity of the subspecies has also long been disputed (Pakenham, 1984).
-And was subsumed into the nominate subspecies by (Miththapala et al., 1996).
-However, no genetic material seems to have been acquired to help put this synonymy beyond dispute (Ibid.; Uphyrkina et al., 2001).
+However, the validity of the subspecies has also long been disputed (Pakenham, 1984; Miththapala et al., 1996; Uphyrkina et al., 2001; Sun et al., 2023 [preprint]), and was subsumed into the nominate subspecies (P. p. pardus) by (Miththapala et al., 1996).
+Given the serious questions over the validity of the subspecies, it was not a good choice to target.

-A blog post by Helle Goldman and Martin Walsh, the foremost researchers of the Zanzibar leopard over the last couple of decades, however, tells a very different story (Goldman & Walsh, 2018).
+A blog post by Dr. Helle Goldman and Dr. Martin Walsh, the foremost researchers of the Zanzibar leopard over the last couple of decades, however, tells a very different story (Goldman & Walsh, 2018).
 I apologise for quoting almost the entire blog post, however it is important to do so as the full context needs to be understood here:

 “The quest for the Zanzibar leopard is the running theme of the premiere of the Animal Planet infotainment series, “Extinct or Alive", which airs in the US on Sunday, 10 June.
 We participated in the production of this extended episode by providing background material about leopards and other wildlife on the island, as well as the island’s history and culture.
 Travelling to Zanzibar a week in advance of the film crew, we scouted filming locations, lined up interviews, liaised with local forestry staff, and obtained access to recent photographs of alleged leopard pugmarks and leopard kills (eviscerated goats).